+Job description

-Job description Main purpose of the role:
+Main purpose of the role:

 The successful candidate will undertake research and teaching in an area of Music relevant to the requirements of the Department.
-A specialism in contemporary chamber, instrumental and orchestral music is desirable and an interest in a secondary area (such as popular music, ethnomusicology, aesthetics, music and gender etc.) might be favourable.
+Preference may be given to a specialism in Scottish traditional music that complements existing areas within the school and the locality and an interest in a secondary area (such as popular music, performance, aesthetics, music and gender etc.) would be favourable.
 They will teach on the undergraduate and postgraduate programmes offered by the Department of Music, including introductory courses and research-informed specialist options; will undertake supervision of postgraduate research students; will contribute to the work of the School's research centres; and will pursue external funding opportunities.
-Responsibilities will also include administrative roles as agreed with the Head of Music and the Head of the School in Language, Literature, Music & Visual Culture.
+Responsibilities will also include administrative roles as agreed with the Head of Music and the Head of the School of Language, Literature, Music & Visual Culture.

 The University of Aberdeen's recruitment initiative is based on the principle of sustainable further enhancement of our academic portfolio and our established strengths in research and teaching.
 All appointments - at all levels - will contribute to delivering the University and School's strategic objectives as regards research, teaching and other scholarly activities.
 They will make a substantial and proactive contribution to research, as evidenced by publication, research student supervision and to teaching which may be at undergraduate and/or postgraduate level.
 They will particularly contribute to the development of innovative programmes of study designed to generate new income streams.
 Undertaking administrative responsibilities as appropriate, post holders will work regularly with colleagues across the University and engage with external stakeholders as appropriate to further our academic ambitions and our contribution to society.
-Key responsibilities: